untoldgarden/meadow-manual/map-marker.md

 ## Create a Map Marker using an image

 1. Create a new folder in your project, outside of your main experience folder.
-2. Assign this folder to a new Asset Bundle, call it e.g. yourprojectnamemapmarker.
-No - or special characters are allowed in the Asset Bundle name.
+2. Assign this folder to a new Asset Bundle, call it e.g. yourprojectnamemapmarker or whatever you want.
+The name does not mater, but avoid dashes or special characters as these are not allowed in the Asset Bundle name.
 3. Create an empty GameObject in your scene.
 4. As a child to this GameObject, create a quad facing upwards.
 5. Move it up a bit so it’s not intersecting with the map itself, which is at 0.